- About Us

 Kaplan Hecker & Fink’s lawyers have developed specialized expertise in matters related to cryptocurrency, and have represented cryptocurrency exchanges, related financial institutions, and industry-prominent individuals in criminal and civil investigations led by the Department of Justice, Securities and Exchange Commission, Commodity Futures Trading Commission, and state-level enforcement and regulatory agencies.
 From defending clients in high-profile, publicly charged investigations to helping prominent financial institutions and FinTech companies to navigate swiftly changing regulations, our experts are on the cutting edge of this novel practice area.

 In a complex and constantly evolving area of law that cuts across both industries and practice areas, that substantial level of experience and expertise is a tremendous asset to our clients, whether in defending them against government investigations, conducting complex internal investigations, or litigating novel questions of law raised by developing regulatory regimes.
-Partners Sean Hecker and Jenna Dabbs leverage their considerable experience in cryptocurrency matters to help guide clients through legal challenges when they erupt – and to stay abreast of shifting regulatory requirements to avoid those challenges in the first place.
-Among the firm’s trial-tested litigators are three former public defenders and five former federal prosecutors, including partner Mike Ferrara, who secured the first-ever securities fraud conviction predicated on a Bitcoin Ponzi scheme during his tenure in the U.S. Attorney’s Office for the Southern District of New York.
+Partners Sean Hecker, Jenna Dabbs and Marshall Miller leverage their considerable experience in cryptocurrency matters to help guide clients through legal challenges when they erupt – and to stay abreast of shifting regulatory requirements to avoid those challenges in the first place.
+Among the firm’s trial-tested litigators are two former public defenders and five former federal prosecutors, including partner Mike Ferrara, who secured the first-ever securities fraud conviction predicated on a Bitcoin Ponzi scheme during his tenure in the U.S. Attorney’s Office for the Southern District of New York.

 Representative cryptocurrency matters include: